 These fundamental parameters include the elastic limit, which for "Hookean" materials is approximately equal to the proportional limit, and also known as yield point or yield strength, Young's Modulus (these, although mostly associated with tensile testing, may have compressive analogs) and compressive strength.

 Compression testing can be undertaken as part of the design process, in the production environment or in the quality control laboratory, and can be used to:

-- Characterise the compressive properties of materials e.g. foam, metal, PET and other plastics and rubber
+- Characterize the compressive properties of materials e.g. foam, metal, PET, and other plastics and rubber

 - Assess the performance of products e.g. the expression force of a syringe or the load-displacement characteristics of a tennis ball